DCRT-LUMC/GTGT/README.md

 The documentation is available on [http://gtgt.readthedocs.io/](http://gtgt.readthedocs.io/).

 ## Caching
 To speed up the tool, you can use caching by either specifying a folder using `--cachedir`, or by setting the `GTGT_CACHE` environment variable.
-This currently does not work with `gtgt server`.
+This currently does not work with `gtgt api_server`.

 ## Human
 gtgt --cachedir cache transcript ENST00000241453.12 | jq .